 Example: The information within the dataset cannot be accessed by anyone who has not received explicit consent from the concerned healthcare consumer.

-You will need to complete the API Risk Score assessment and provide a privacy and clinical risk score to inform subscribers the minimum requirements they need to meet to integrate with your digital asset.
-Your privacy and clinical specialists should assess this prior to submitting it to us.
+You need to complete the digital asset clinical risk assessment and provide a clinical risk score to inform subscribers the minimum requirements they need to meet to integrate with your digital asset.
+Your clinical specialist should assess this prior to submitting it to us.

 Compliance testing

-Compliance testing is carried out by the digital asset subscriber to ensure that a product meets the standards you've set for your digital asset.
-This process verifies that the product adheres to all legal, security, privacy, clinical, and contractual requirements.
-As the digital asset owner, you must define these requirements before publishing your asset on the Digital Service Hub.
+Compliance testing ensures that a subscribers product meets the standards you’ve set for your digital asset and verifies that their product adheres to all legal, security, privacy, clinical, and contractual requirements.
+It is carried out by the digital asset subscriber, however as the digital asset owner, you must define these requirements and ensure test data is set up in UAT or Mock+ (whichever your subscriber will use to complete compliance testing) to enable the subscriber to complete this task.

-Subscribers must provide evidence of their compliance testing, which will be reviewed by the digital asset owner to confirm that all criteria have been met.
+Subscribers must provide evidence of their compliance testing, which will be reviewed by you - the digital asset owner, to confirm that all criteria have been met.
 This requirement should be factored into your team's operational support for your digital asset.

 Example: https://nhi-ig.hip.digital.health.nz/ComplianceTestingImportantInformation.html